-Eric Morris, a 2008 graduate of Texas Tech, begins his second season at his alma mater and his first as offensive coordinator.
+• A 2008 graduate of Texas Tech, Morris begins his third season at his alma mater and his second as offensive coordinator.

-Morris spent the 2012 season as the inside receivers coach on former Texas Tech Head Coach Mike Leach's staff at Washington State.
-Prior to heading to Pullman, Morris spent two years on Kevin Sumlin's staff at the University of Houston, as an offensive graduate assistant and as the offensive quality control assistant in 2010.
+• Spent the 2012 season as the inside receivers coach on former Texas Tech Head Coach Mike Leach's staff at Washington State.
+Prior to heading to Pullman, he spent two years on Kevin Sumlin's staff at the University of Houston, as an offensive graduate assistant and as the offensive quality control assistant in 2010.

 2007 - JUNIOR SEASON Academic All-Big 12 First Team ...
 Big game against Virginia with nine receptions for 77 yards ... also returned three punts for 19 yards ... wrapped up his breakout regular season, making eight catches for 56 yards and his ninth touchdown of the season, a 15-yard second quarter catch-and-run against Oklahoma ... scored at least one touchdown in the last four games of the season ... is now tied for third in the Big 12 with his nine touchdown catches on the season ... led the team in scoring at Texas, registering eight catches for 58 yards and two touchdowns against the Longhorns ... made three catches for 56 yards and a touchdown at Baylor ... set new career-highs with 10 catches for 125 yards and his fifth touchdown of the season against Colorado ... finished second on the team with nine catches for 47 yards at Missouri ... added three catches for 42 yards and his fourth touchdown of the season against Texas A&M ... second quarter score was the first of the Red Raiders five unanswered touchdowns against the Aggies ... hauled in four catches for 93 yards against Iowa State ...
 93-yard output marked the third-highest total of his career ... also returned two punts for 43 yards, including his season-long 34-yarder that setup Tech's second scoring drive of the first quarter against the Cyclones ... made two catches for 42 yards and caught a touchdown for the third consecutive week against Northwestern State ... also returned three punts for 25 yards against the Demons ... hauled in two passes for 16 yards and caught a touchdown for the second time in as many weeks at Oklahoma State ... had three catches, netting 12 yards and his first touchdown reception of the 2007 season late in the second quarter at Rice ...turned in another productive outing from the H-receiver position, making seven catches for 75 yards against UTEP ... also brought back two punts for 21 yards ... finished with seven catches for 70 yards in the season opener at SMU ...
 70 receiving yards were good for third highest on the team and four of his seven catches resulted in first downs for the offense ... also returned three punts, netting 15 yards ... small, elusive and quick ... referred to as "The Elf."